etianen/django-python3-ldap/README.rst

     # a string of the username to bind to the LDAP server.
     # Use this to support different types of LDAP server.
     LDAP_AUTH_FORMAT_USERNAME = "django_python3_ldap.utils.format_username_openldap"

+    # A single attribute or a list of attributes to be returned by LDAP operations.
+    LDAP_AUTH_ATTRIBUTES = ldap3.ALL_ATTRIBUTES

     # Sets the login domain for Active Directory users.
     LDAP_AUTH_ACTIVE_DIRECTORY_DOMAIN = None